JJMM/SafeKit/README.md

 - Also locate the “Always Search User Paths” value and set it to YES.
 - Finally, find the “Other Linker Flags” option, and add the value -ObjC (no quotes).

+### Use source directly
+1.Copy the folder named DurexKit to your project
+2.in the Compile Sources section, find the NSException+SafeKit.m,and add the value -fno-objc-arc We do not recommend using like this.

 ## exchange the method in NSArray,NSDictionary…
 ```objective-c